office of international programs

 Speak to an OIP Advisor

 In preparation for your study abroad in Austria, you will work with a Boston College OIP Advisor who specializes in this country and in BC's programs there.
 Your advisor will help guide you through the application and pre-departure process, as well as act as your main contact with BC while abroad.
-For students studying abroad in Austria, your advisor is George Agras.
+For students studying abroad in Germany, your advisor is Larry Pickener.

 As a leader of the EU, the euro has been Germany’s official currency since 2002.